Lao People's Revolutionary Party: Origins and the National Democratic Revolution (1945–1975)

 On 21 February 1973, after years of warfare, a peace agreement was brokered with the Royal Lao Government.
 A Provisional Government of National Unity (PGNU) was established; it was composed of communist sympathisers and led by royalist Souvanna Phouma.
 Similar to the unravelling of South Vietnam from 1974 to 1975, the Royal Lao Government faced several rebellions.
 From December 1974 to January 1975 royal troops in the Houei Sai district of Houa Khong Province, and in Khammouane Province, began an uprising against the government.
 Reacting to unfolding events, the party, through the Pathet Lao, seized control of the roads leading to Vientiane, effectively cutting off supplies to the capital.
 During April and May, a city-wide anti-government protest took place in Vientiane, which led to the resignation of five cabinet members.
 In a last-ditch attempt to save the monarchy, the government announced new elections for 1976.
-On 26 November, LPRP representatives managed to get the monarchy officially to "voluntarily" renunciate its royal wealth and abdicate.
+On 26 November, LPRP representatives managed to get the monarchy officially to "voluntarily" renounce its royal wealth and abdicate.
 The party thus convened a National Congress of People's Representatives for 1–2 December 1975.
 The congress dissolved the Kingdom of Laos, established the Lao People's Democratic Republic, and announced the end of the 30-year-old National Democratic Revolution.